HL7/fhir-sdoh-clinicalcare/input/pagecontent/gravity_terminology.md

 </tbody>
 </table>

-3. Value sets created in Step 2 are grouped into SDOH grouping value sets that are only specific for:
+<p>3.
+Value sets created in Step 2 are grouped into SDOH grouping value sets that are only specific for:</p>

 * Profile – e.g., Condition (Diagnoses), Procedure